 The following is the list of the most commonly recommended 35 mm lenses, grouped according to the decision matrix and why I did or didn’t decide to test them.
-NOTE: placement of these lenses in different categories is a starting point for discussion.
-This is also not an all-inclusive list.
-I am open to suggestions that would make this list more useful for others.
-Please contact me with suggestions for additional lens options I may have overlooked.
+This list was current as of 2022-2023.

 If you are looking for vintage style lenses.